-126. This correction is needed, because enterprises declare much higher costs than they actually have.
-The correction is based on a hypothesis, according to which small size companies can record - partly due to more simplified regulations for single-entry bookkeeping - some final consumption items as intermediate consumption in order to pay less taxes.
+122. This correction is needed, because several enterprises declare much higher costs than they actually have.
+The correction is based on a hypothesis, according to which small size companies can record - partly due to more simplified regulations for single-entry bookkeeping - some final consumption items as intermediate consumption in order to pay less profit taxes.
 The calculation is made by experts' estimation.
-(For further details see Chapter 3.6.)
+(For further details see Chapter 3.6., paragraph 200-202)